ElektraInitiative/libelektra/src/bindings/rust/README.md

 _Elektra serves as a universal and secure framework to access configuration parameters in a global, hierarchical key database._

-For more information about elektra itself, visit the [website](https://libelektra.org).
+For more information about Elektra itself, visit the [website](https://libelektra.org).

 ## Build